Vetle Sjåstad Christiansen: Early career and World Cup debut

-In September 2012, Christiansen competed at the Norwegian Summer Biathlon Championships in Holmenkollen for the first time in the senior group.
+In September 2012, Sjåstad Christiansen competed at the Norwegian Summer Biathlon Championships in Holmenkollen for the first time in the senior group.
 He impressed by winning bronze, just 6.8 seconds behind Lars Berger, who won silver and one minute and ten seconds behind Bjørndalen.
-Christiansen won another bronze the next day, though the gap to Berger and Bjørndalen had grown to 18 seconds, and two minutes and 49 seconds, respectively.
-In the first round of the 2012–13 World Cup, on 1 December 2012, Christiansen made his World Cup debut.
+Sjåstad Christiansen won another bronze the next day, though the gap to Berger and Bjørndalen had grown to 18 seconds, and two minutes and 49 seconds, respectively.
+In the first round of the 2012–13 World Cup, on 1 December 2012, Sjåstad Christiansen made his World Cup debut.
 The race was the 10 km sprint, and he missed twice and finished 27th, 1 minute and 18 seconds behind the winner, the Canadian Jean-Philippe Leguellec, qualifying for the pursuit the following day.
 Over the rest of the season, he would race in ten more races breaking three more barriers.
-First, in Hochfilzen in his fifth World Cup race and first relay, Christiansen also won his first relay.
+First, in Hochfilzen in his fifth World Cup race and first relay, Sjåstad Christiansen also won his first relay.
 He raced alongside fellow newcomers Lars Helge Birkeland and Henrik L'Abée-Lund, both having clocked in less than twenty World Cup races, and the veteran Ole Einar Bjørndalen, who had raced more than 460 World Cup races.
 Birkeland shot fast and cleanly in the first leg to hand over to Bjørndalen just 9.8 seconds behind, in fourth place.
 Bjørndalen would require only one spare round, which, combined with his swift shooting and skiing, brought the Norwegians the lead.
-At the second exchange, Bjørndalen handed over to Christiansen, 6.0 seconds ahead of the Czech Republic.
-Christiansen skied fast and shot cleanly, and this, combined with mistakes by other teams, increased the lead to 47.0 seconds.
+At the second exchange, Bjørndalen handed over to Sjåstad Christiansen, 6.0 seconds ahead of the Czech Republic.
+Sjåstad Christiansen skied fast and shot cleanly, and this, combined with mistakes by other teams, increased the lead to 47.0 seconds.
 L'Abée-Lund took the anchor leg.
 Also, he shot fast and cleanly, compensating in large part for his skiing speed.
 The Norwegians won 34.5 seconds ahead of France in second and 46.6 seconds ahead of Russia in third.

-Christiansen participated only briefly in the Junior/Youth World Championships in 2013 in Obertilliach.
-The championships started for Christiansen with the 10 km sprint event.
+Sjåstad Christiansen participated only briefly in the Junior/Youth World Championships in 2013 in Obertilliach.
+The championships started for Sjåstad Christiansen with the 10 km sprint event.
 He shot cleanly, but he finished outside the podium in fourth position.
 He did not start in the pursuit, nor did he enter any more events in the championships.
-Christiansen participated in the European Championships the following month.
-In the first race, Christiansen and his fellow Norwegians were not acclimatized.
-Thus, Christiansen finished 18th in the 20 km individual, despite missing only once.
+Sjåstad Christiansen participated in the European Championships the following month.
+In the first race, Sjåstad Christiansen and his fellow Norwegians were not acclimatized.
+Thus, Sjåstad Christiansen finished 18th in the 20 km individual, despite missing only once.
 The next race, the 10 km sprint, was postponed twice due to heavy fog, giving the Norwegians two extra days to acclimatize.
-This allowed Christiansen to pick up his pace and win the gold in the sprint, shooting clear.
+This allowed Sjåstad Christiansen to pick up his pace and win the gold in the sprint, shooting clear.
 The pursuit competition crashed with the men's relay, with the result being that the relay was cancelled.
-Christiansen won silver in the pursuit, having missed three times, the same amount as the winner, Benedikt Doll.
+Sjåstad Christiansen won silver in the pursuit, having missed three times, the same amount as the winner, Benedikt Doll.